tembo-io/website/docusaurus/blog/2024-02-01-parallel-vector-indexes/index.md

 ![An elephant holding a lantern](./Lantern.png)

-As mentioned in our [previous blog](https://tembo.io/blog/postgres-vector-search-pgvector-and-lantern) on vector indexes, the vector search space is having great momentum.
+Two weeks ago, we wrote a [blog comparing pg_vector and lantern](https://tembo.io/blog/postgres-vector-search-pgvector-and-lantern) on index creation and search speed, and also mentioned that this is a fast evolving space with great momentum.

-Just this week, we saw the release of Pgvector v0..6.0, which contains improvements in HWSW [build time](https://github.com/pgvector/pgvector/issues/409):
+Just this week, we saw the release of Pgvector v0.6.0, which contains improvements in HWSW [build time](https://github.com/pgvector/pgvector/issues/409) thanks to the ability to build indexes in parallel.

 <iframe
 	border={0}